top of page

 Roasted Carrots With Harissa Aïoli and Dukkah — Another beautiful Christmas dinner recipe

-I was quite shocked by the deep red carrots that appear in the Indian bazaar every winter.
-I have since learnt that they are a local seasonal carrots that are grown in Northern India.
-They are so much better than the regular orange carrots, crunchier, more intense flavor and nore nutritious.
+I was pleasantly shocked by the deep red carrots that appear in the Indian bazaar every winter.
+I have since learnt that they are local seasonal carrots grown in Northern India.
+They are so much better than the regular orange carrots—crunchier, more intense in flavour, and more nutritious.
 I wanted to do something with these carrots.
 More on red carrots here.

-This wonderful recipe brings together roasted carrots with Mediterranean spices.
-The sweetness of the roasted carrots are balanced by the spicy harissa aïoli and the hazelnut dukkah adds a touch of luxury to the dish.
-This is a cookbook that I do not go to often enough, one of the problems of having too many cookbooks, and one that I should cook from more.
-I love every recipe that I have made so far, the flavors are fantastic and the dishes are always well received by guests.
-For more recipes from this cookbook click here.
+This wonderful recipe combines roasted carrots with Mediterranean spices.
+The sweetness of the carrots is balanced by the spicy harissa aïoli, and the hazelnut dukkah adds a touch of luxury to the dish.
+This is a wonderful cookbook full of surprising recipes.
+The recipes are quite simple and always turn out beautifully.
+I love every recipe that I have made so far.
+The flavours are fantastic, and the dishes are always well-received by guests.

 Dukkah Ingredients: